micahwoods/micahwoods.github.io/_posts/2020-12-02-tale-two-tests-soil-organic-matter.md

 ![view of Keya GC green 11 in August 2019](/img/keya_11_2019.jpg)
 <small><strong>Looking from the 11<sup>th</sup> green at Keya GC toward the tee and the Genkai Nada Sea in the background.</strong></small>

 Here are five distinct ways that I make use of these two tests.
-I happen to have a lot of tests from a photogenic green, the 11<sup>th</sup> at Keya GC in Fukuoka, Japan, and all the data shown here are from that green.
+I happen to have a lot of tests from a photogenic green, the 11<sup>th</sup> at Keya GC in Fukuoka, Japan, and all the example data shown here are from that green.

 This is a tale of two tests.

 ## Organic matter (humus) and relative water and nutrient supply